shivkurtarkar/churn-prediction/README.md

 - [x] The logic for training the model is exported to a separate script

 ## Reproducibility
-- [ ] It's possible to re-execute the notebook and the training script without errors.
+- [x] It's possible to re-execute the notebook and the training script without errors.
 The dataset is committed in the project repository or there are clear instructions on how to download the data

 ## Model Deployment
-- [ ] Model is deployed (with Flask, BentoML or a similar framework)
+- [x] Model is deployed (with Flask, BentoML or a similar framework)

 ## Dependency and Environment Management
-- [ ] Provided a file with dependencies (requirements.txt, pipfile, bentofile.yaml with dependencies, etc)
-- [ ] Provided a file with dependencies and used virtual environment.
+- [x] Provided a file with dependencies and used virtual environment.
 README says how to install the dependencies and how to activate the env

 ## Containerization
 - [ ] Dockerfile is provided or a tool that creates a docker image is used (e.g. BentoML)